0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 segment.
-The file is laid out to the WBNM2023 runfile structure — exactly eight preamble lines, two blank lines between blocks, 12-character fixed fields, and the downstream subarea name in column 62 of each topology row — so it opens cleanly in WBNM and its GUI tools.
+The file is laid out to the WBNM2023 runfile structure — exactly eight preamble lines, two blank lines between blocks, 12-character fixed fields, and the downstream subarea name in column 62 of each topology row — so it opens cleanly in WBNM and it's GUI tools.

 Rainfall is written as a single placeholder storm of zero depth, and the local/outlet structure blocks are empty.
 Open the runfile in WBNM, replace the